checkstyle/contribution/checkstyle-tester/README.md

 1) please follow instruction from https://pages.github.com/ to create your static web site on github

-2) please copy whole "target/site" folder to newly created repo, do push the second run with the most proper repositories.
+2) please copy whole "target/site" folder to newly created repo.

 3) please make sure that report is available as http://YOURUSER.github.io/.